RobertJN64/TKinterModernThemes/README.md

         launch to grab a theme.
 - useconfigfile: If this is True (default), the frame checks for a file named themeconfig.json and seaches for theme and mode.
 Config files override command line args.
+- topLevel: If this is True (default = False), this window will be a topLevel window and inherit its theme and root from the main window.
+This is necessary if you have multiple windows.

 By default, themeconfig.json overrides command line args, which overrides manually passed in themes, which override the defaults.